 Individual departments select a limited number of qualifying out-of-state doctoral students to receive tuition adjustments, which pay the difference between in-state and out-of-state tuition.
 To be eligible for consideration, out-of-state doctoral students must be employed in a significant academic capacity at the University of Virginia and earn at least $5,000 in a graduate research and/or teaching assistantship during the year.
 Individual departments will determine students’ level of enrollment, verify that students meet the minimum required earnings, and award the tuition adjustments.

 As part of teaching and research graduate assistantship award packages, qualifying in-state doctoral students may receive tuition remission.
 Tuition remission provides for full payment of in-state tuition and fees during the academic year.
 Only doctoral students holding at least a half-time (10 hours per week) qualifying assistantship may be eligible for tuition remission in the term(s) in which they are employed.

 Graduate Student Health Insurance Subsidy

 The University of Virginia covers the full cost of single-coverage premium for qualifying doctoral students and this subsidy may be applied toward the purchase of a single-student, spousal, or family plan from the University’s graduate student health insurance provider.
-Qualifying students must earn at least $5,000 during the academic year as a teaching, research or administrative graduate assistant.
-A fellowship recipient who is awarded at least $5,000 over the course of the academic year is also eligible for the health insurance subsidy.
+Qualifying students must earn at least $5,000 during the academic year as a graduate research or teaching assistant.

 Questions regarding coverage specifics, to include plan enrollment requirements to be completed for every year of eligibility, should be directed to the U.Va.
 Department of Student Health, (434) 243-2702.